 The penumbra is the same as the inner ring described by Marti-Bonmati 2.
-They found that bone abscesses had a characteristic 4-layered appearance:
+They found that bone abscesses had a characteristic four-layered appearance:

-- a center with low T1 and high T2 signal,
+- a centre with low T1 and high T2 signal

 - an inner ring with muscle signal intensity on T1 and low intensity on T2